- US Edition

 For a long time she wrote short fiction with Maggie Stiefvater and Tessa Gratton, who together comprised the Merry Sisters of Fate.

-She lives with her husband in Denver, Colorado.
+She lives with her family in Denver, Colorado.